andersbjergfelt/UFOGroupC1Blog/Blog-Entry.md

     "password": {"$ne": "null"}
 }
 ```
-As **$ne** is the not equal operator, this request would return the first user (possibly an admin) without knowing its name or password.
+As **$ne** is the not equal operator, this request would return the first user without knowing its name or password.

 ```javascript
 {